- Undergraduate Advisors

 - Where should I go to discuss my GenEd and College requirements?

 - Other Frequently Asked Questions (FAQs)

 - Contact information

-Prof. Min Yun.: Academic Advising Chair, F2019) (and Advisor for most transfer students)
+Prof. Min Yun: Academic Advisor for transfer students

 Prof. Steve Schneider: Academic Advisor to Class 2022